braiss13/TripSync/README.md

 Al ejecutarse, el programa generará una excepción debido a que no será capaz de enontrar el archivo de configuración `instance/config.json`.
 Esto es debido a que en este archivo se guarda la clave secreta de la app, y por ello no tiene sentido distribuirla.

+*On first execution, the programm will complain about a missing `instance/config.json` file with an exception.
+This is due to this file containing the secret key of the app, and therefore it does not make any sense to distribute it.*

 Será necesario proporcionar un archivo `instance/config.json` con el contenido de la `SECRET_KEY', por ejemplo:

+*You will have to create your own `instance/config.json`file, with the contents of the `SECRET_KEY`, for instance:*

 ```json
 {
   "SECRET_KEY"="Lalala"
 }
 ```

+Por supuesto, en una aplicación real, sería conveniente aportar una clave también real, más compleja.

+*Of couse, in a real application you should consider to include a proper, more complex key.*